stmilab/ArterialNet/README.md

 ### MIMIC III Waveform Dataset

-* You can request and download MIMIC-III ICU Waveform from [here](https://physionet.org/content/mimiciii/1.4/).
+* You can request and download the MIMIC-III ICU Waveform from [here](https://physionet.org/content/mimiciii/1.4/).

 * Select your cohort of patients and download.
 For example:  [`mimic_file_list.txt`](utils/mimic_file_list.txt)